 Co-founded by partners across the public and private sectors, the Global Plastic Action Partnership (GPAP) harnesses the convening power of the World Economic Forum to bring together governments, businesses and civil society to translate commitments into meaningful action at both the global and national levels.

 Ultimately, we aim to shape a more sustainable and inclusive world through the eradication of plastic pollution.

-GPAP has created National Plastic Action Partnerships (NPAPs) with three countries (Indonesia, Ghana and Viet Nam), bringing together top leaders and decision-makers from government, business and civil society in a united effort to accelerate the transition to a circular plastics economy in each country.
-We plan to expand the NPAP platform approach to many more countries in the near future.
+GPAP has created National Plastic Action Partnerships (NPAPs) with five countries (Indonesia, Ghana, Nigeria, Pakistan and Viet Nam), bringing together top leaders and decision-makers from government, business and civil society in a united effort to accelerate the transition to a circular plastics economy in each country.
+We plan to expand the multi-stakeholder platform approach to many more countries in the near future.